 - Your background or skillset is relevant to the business you plan to operate in Canada

 - There is a strong potential for sustained commercial success

 Want more tips?
-Read our article about the top 3 tips for buying a business in Canada.
+Please read our article about the top 3 tips for buying a business in Canada.

 Step 3.
 Do Your Due Diligence

-Let’s say you’ve researched your options and you’ve zeroed in on one particular business you want to buy.
+You’ve researched your options and zeroed in on one particular business you want to buy.
 Now it’s time to bring in the cavalry.

 Hire a team of experienced professionals to take you through the due diligence process.
 This extensive research mission should uncover any issues the company may have, like bankruptcy filings, lawsuits, debt, zoning problems, or other disputes that would land in your lap.
 Your team will be able to assess the risks and determine how this should affect your purchase.

 While due diligence is critical in any business purchase, it’s especially vital when buying a business in a foreign country.
 You would need professionals who have expertise in that country’s laws, liabilities, and regulations.

 In addition to the due diligence specialists, you’ll need professionals who can help you through the purchase transaction.
 A business attorney and an accountant are must-haves.

 If you’re planning to apply for immigration into Canada using your business, you’ll also need an immigration lawyer before you make your purchase.
 Your immigration lawyer will be able to investigate and determine if the business can suit your immigration needs.